-The CERES-TRMM ES8 data product has been reprocessed and is named Edition 2.
 The CERES Team expects to reprocess the S8 data product for ERBS, NOAA-9, NOAA-10, and the ES8 data product for TRMM.
-The purpose of the reprocessing is to generate a consistent, long-term climate record where advances in the data calibration and processing will be incorporated to remove former errors.
-The major contribution to reprocessing will be an improved set of Angular Distribution Models (ADMs) based on CERES data and the MLE as the scene identifier.
+The purpose of the reprocessing is to generate a consistent, long-term climate record, where advances in the data calibration and processing will be incorporated to remove former errors.
+The major contribution to reprocessing will be an improved set of Angular Distribution Models

+(ADMs) based on CERES data and the MLE as the scene identifier.
 Other improvements will be more accurate scanner offsets for NOAA-9 and NOAA-10, correction of the low daytime longwave flux for NOAA-9, drift corrections, and a possible resolution correction for CERES so that the CERES and ERBE footprints will be similar in size.